- All weather

 - Suitable for families

 - Suitable for groups

 The 4.5-kilometer single trail on the Wurzeralm leads from over 1,400 meters above sea level through moderately difficult terrain (difficulty level red) down to the valley station of the funicular.

 On the way down, the route crosses over 600 heights, the slope being quite even and never very steep.
 The trail is therefore also suitable for less experienced bikers and families.
 The trail "Blue Lollipop" at the Bikepark Wurbauerkogel is quite similar to the singletrail Wurzeralm by the way.

-The start is in the immediate vicinity of the mountain station of the Wurzeralm cable car at an altitude of 1400 meters.
-The length of the route is five kilometers and has a height difference of about 600 meters.
 The course was worked out together with landowners, nature conservation and the Federal Forests.
 Alpreif, a specialist in the field of regional infrastructure development, was entrusted with the construction supervision.
 The singletrail ends at the valley station Wurzeralm, where a laundry box for bicycle cleaning is available.

 We kindly ask you to take into account that the driving of the forest roads is unfortunately not allowed.